mrjones-plip/Keys-To-The-Tunnel/README.md

 Keys-To-The-Tunnel is for when you have a lot of GitHub Developers who have added their SSH key to GitHub (e.g. [here's mine](https://github.com/mrjones-plip.keys)) and they also are doing local development of apps that they either need to share with others via the internet or they need valid TLS certificates to test with, or both!

-The script will:
+Given a list of GH users and a `DOMAIN`, the script will give each user:
-1. Create an SSH login on the host
+1. A login
-1. Lock this login to only allow SSH tunnels
+1. GH SSH key(s) put in `~/.ssh/authorized_keys`
-1. Create an Apache vhost for this login, with the `GH-USERNAME.domain.com`
+1. Only allow SSH tunnels, no shells
-1. Create an SSL certificate with Let's Encrypt for `GH-USERNAME.domain.com`
+1. 2 vhosts for `http` and `https` localhost.
+GH name is a subdomain
-1. Put instructions to use the SSH tunnels at `domain.com`
+1. Valid SSL certificates from Let's Encrypt

-Keys-To-The-Tunnel is named after the fact that it uses SSH tunnels and the keys for this are pivotal to why it exists: easily provision accounts from GH users based off their SSH keys.
+1. Instructions saved in `DOMAIN`

 This script is [hosted on GitHub](https://github.com/mrjones-plip/mrjones-medic-scratch/tree/main/SshTunnelServer).